wotbrew/silc/README.md

 ```clojure
 (set-atts mydb2 0 {:bar 42, :fred :ethel})
 ```
 `delete-att` is the `dissoc` of silc.
-It removes an attribute from an entities.
+It removes an attribute from an entity.

 ```clojure
 (delete-att mydb2 0 :name)